-From Tucson to Flagstaff and everywhere in between, the sun intensely beats down on homeowners across Arizona.
+From Tempe to Flagstaff and everywhere in between, the sun intensely beats down on homeowners across Arizona.
 Shading is only one element of how protected you feel against the elements, though.
 Something you might be neglecting is the orientation of your house.
 The direction your house is facing plays a significant part in natural lighting and energy usage.
 With that in mind, what are the differences between north-facing and south-facing houses?

 Why It Matters?

 Right from the start of your home selection process, it’s important to gauge how natural light interacts with windows and certain rooms.
 Observe how sunlight interacts with different rooms several times over the course of a day to get the most complete picture possible.
 The matter of house orientation may be less vital in other areas with more moderate climates, but here in Arizona, any assistance in coping with intense summers is welcome.

 For those who are looking for an abundance of sunlight in their home, south-facing houses are preferable.
 Naturally, in the midst of Arizona heat, this might not be the most viable option.
 But elsewhere in the United States and in other corners of the world, a south-facing house is highly sought after.
 The natural light and warmth are welcome additions in countries like the United Kingdom, where the overcast and often cold climate makes south-facing homes and gardens a luxury.

 South-facing houses will be exposed to the most natural light, with consistent levels of sun coming in throughout the day, highlighted from late morning to mid-afternoon.
 Sunbeams are strong, shadows are crisp, and colors of household decor are amplified.
 Of course, the accompanying effect is heat, which is probably off-putting for most Arizona homeowners.